 Email hacking occurs when a fraudster illegally gains access into an individual’s email account.
 This allows the fraudster to read email messages and view the address book on the email account.
-Using this information, the fraudster (appearing to be the individual), contacts the individual’s financial institutions via an email message and tries to obtain funds.
+As you can imagine, this can lead to all sorts of fraud, including tricking the people in your contact list to obtain funds from your financial institutions.
 If you believe a fraudster has accessed your email account, we recommend that you take the following actions to protect yourself.

 Shut Down the Email Account

 - Shut down your email account by logging into the email account settings to delete or deactivate the account.